Charmed Spark K8s

 snap will act as a driver

 , controlling and orchestrating the operations of the executors.
-More information about the Spark architecture can be found here.
+More information about the Apache Spark architecture can be found in the Apache Spark documentation.

-One good thing about the shell is that the Spark context and session is already pre-loaded onto the shell and can be easily accessed with variables sc
+One good thing about the shell is that the Apache Spark Context and session are already pre-loaded onto the shell and can be easily accessed with variables sc

 and spark